Codecademy/docs/content/python/concepts/built-in-functions/terms/filter/filter.md

 ---
-Title: 'filter()'
+Title: "filter()"
-Description: 'Returns a filter object that applies a function to each item in an iterable and returns the values that are True.'
+Description: "Returns a filter object that applies a function to each item in an iterable and returns the values that are True."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Data Science'
+  - "Data Science"
 Tags:
-  - 'Functions'
+  - "Functions"
-  - 'Methods'
+  - "Methods"
-  - 'Strings'
+  - "Strings"
 CatalogContent:
-  - 'learn-python-3'
+  - "learn-python-3"
-  - 'paths/computer-science'
+  - "paths/computer-science"
-  - 'paths/data-science'
+  - "paths/data-science"
 ---

 The `filter()` function returns a filter object that contains values from an iterable.
 If a function returns `True` for a given item's value, that value will be included in the returned object.